 Requests for Changes, Deletions, or New Course and Laboratory Fees

-Effective for the 2021-2022 academic year, requests for changes, deletions, or new course fees, including distance education courses, are due no later than Monday, November 1, 2021.
-Requests should be submitted electronically through the Course and Laboratory Fees module in NUgrant.
-Get started by logging into NUgrant and selecting Course and Laboratory Fee Forms.
+Effective for the 2022-2023 academic year, requests for changes, deletions, or new course fees, including distance education courses, are due no later than Tuesday, November 1, 2022.
+Requests should be submitted electronically through the Course and Laboratory Fees module in NuRamp.
+Get started by logging into NuRamp and selecting Course and Laboratory Fee Forms.
 When submitting your request, justification must be included for each course and fee to receive approval.

 Board of Regents approval of course and laboratory fees indicates that a course has been approved to collect fees up to a certain amount and does not guarantee that a fee will automatically be collected.
 It is the department's responsibility to indicate each semester when approved fees are to be collected by working with the Office of the University Registrar.
 Requests do not need to be submitted for already approved course and laboratory fees, unless a change or deletion is being requested.

 Additional information and materials are available as resources in this process.

 Approval Process Overview and Timeline

 Only those course and laboratory fees that are published in the online Schedule of Classes may be collected.
 Newly approved course and laboratory fees that are to be collected for the first time in the subsequent fall must be published in the fall Schedule of Classes.
 Departments should work directly with the Office of the University Registrar on having fees appear in the fall Schedule of Classes while they are under review.

 Professional fees are distinct and separate from course and laboratory fees which are associated to a course number.
 Please contact the Office of the Executive Vice Chancellor regarding the approval process of professional fees.